 People might ask you after you’ve lost a pet if you’re over it.
 You are never over it.

-I’ve had a lot of experience in this department and so here are some things I have done to help ease the pain while honoring my pet’s memory.
+I’ve had a lot of experience in this department and so here are some things I’ve done to help ease the pain while honoring my pet’s memory.
 I hope these ideas help you learn how to cope with the loss of your dog.
 Some of these may seem a bit strange and eccentric so feel free to ignore them if they don’t fit.

 Take a piece of her